kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

    $ node 3-1-use-async-only.js
    ```

+2. Example of using both the `async` keyword and the `await` keyword when you define a function

+   The previous example explained that using the `async` keyword when defining the function causes to return a `Promise`.

+   But that's not everything that using `async` does - it also sets up a context for you to use the `await` keyword.
+Using the `await` keyword enables you to pause the execution of the function.

 # The remainder

 ---

-but that's not everything that
-it does it also sets up a context for
-you to use the await keyword

-the real
-power of an async function comes when
-you combine it with the await keyword to
-pause the execution of the function

-now
-I'm going to write a second async
-function called make smoothie - what we
-need to do is get multiple fruits and
-then combine them together as a single
-value

-instead of chaining together a
-bunch of then callbacks we can just have
-a `Promise` resolve to the value of a
-variable

-await is like saying pause
-the execution of this function until the
-get fruit `Promise` results to a value at
-which point we can use it as the
-variable a

-and then we'll move on to the
-next line of code; after we get a
-pineapple we can then get a strawberry
-and then we'll return them together as an
-array

-one of the most annoying things
-with `Promise`s is that it's kind of
-difficult to share result values between
-multiple steps in the `Promise` chain;
-but
-async/await solves this problem really
-nicely

-the code on the right is what
-this would look like if we wrote it with
-just regular `Promise`s, and as you can see
-there's a lot more code and a lot more
-complexity there;
 now if you're already a
-JavaScript expert then I'm kind of
+JavaScript expert, then I'm kind of
-trolling you because you know that the
+trolling you, because you know that the
 code on the left is making the single
 biggest mistake that people make when
-using async await, and that is failing to
+using `async` `await`, and that is failing to
 run the code concurrently:

 - if we go back